Disney Character Voices International: Languages

 Disney movies are usually released in theaters in a set of languages, which varies depending on the product.
 All Disney animated movies are systematically dubbed and distributed in a fixed group of languages.
-However, there are languages covered by the department on an irregular base, which varies depending on the movie.
+However, there are languages covered by the department on an irregular basis, which varies depending on the movie.

 Dubbings systematically released

 Over the years, the set of languages covered by DCVI has expanded, with a typical animated tentpole being nowadays distributed in theaters in 39 to 43 territories, an average live-action movie numbering 12 to 15 languages, and a four-quadrant live-action film like Pirates of the Caribbean being dubbed into about 27 tongues.
 The number of languages involved in the dubbing process varies in accordance with the kind of product, with animation movies covering the largest number, and it has expanded throughout the years.

-Following the 2022 Russian invasion of Ukraine, in March 2022 Disney paused all business in Russia, discontinuing the production of dubbings issued by Disney Russia, while continuing its distribution in Ukraine.
+Following the Russian invasion of Ukraine in 2022, Disney closed all business in Russia, cancelling and removing the production of dubbings issued by The Walt Disney Company CIS, and shifting the location of the production of Russian theatrical film dubbings to Kazakhstan.

 Dubbings irregularly or occasionally released

 Moana was released in 2016, which received a total of three special dubbings in Polynesian languages in the space of two years from its original release date.
-Following upon the success of these three productions, a special Northern Sami dubbing was also made for the movie Frozen II, while no dubbing in this language was made for the first chapter of the series.
+Following upon the success of these three productions, a special Northern Sámi dubbing was also made for the movie Frozen II, while no dubbing in this language was made for the first chapter of the series.
 A peculiar case in one-time dubbings are the Arapaho version of Bambi, released in 1994 and the Navajo version of Finding Nemo, released in 2016, made in collaboration with the Wyoming Indian Schools and the Navajo Nation Museum respectively.
 Differently from the rest of special dubbings, these two movies are not linked in any ways to the Arapaho and Navajo cultures, but they were rather chosen as a means to preserve these two languages, teaching them to young generations through a popular Disney movie.
-But while the Navajo version of Finding Nemo is a complete dubbing, which includes even a Navajo version of the end-credits song "Beyond the Sea" performed by Fall Out Boy's lead singer Patrick Stump, the Arapaho version of Bambi is only a partial dubbing, where the spoken parts were dubbed, but the songs were all left in English.
+But while the Navajo version of Finding Nemo is a complete dubbing, which includes even a Navajo version of the end-credits song "Beyond the Sea" performed by Fall Out Boy's lead singer Patrick Stump, the Arapaho version of Bambi is only a partial dubbing, where the spoken parts were dubbed, but the songs were left in English.